FAQs

 Can I view a family member’s health record via MY CARE?

-You will only have access to your own medical record via MY CARE.
-However, if a family member has granted you Proxy Access to their MY CARE account, you will be able to view their MY CARE account via your MY CARE login.
+You will only have access to your own Royal Devon medical record via MY CARE.
+However, if a family member has granted you Proxy Access to their MY CARE account, you will be able to view their information via your MY CARE login.
 Without proxy access, you are only able to view your own health record.

 Access for Children